Slender Man: Origin (2009)

 The quote under the second photograph read:

 One of two recovered photographs from the Stirling City Library blaze.
 Notable for being taken the day which fourteen children vanished and for what is referred to as "The Slender Man".
 Deformities cited as film defects by officials.
 Fire at library occurred one week later.
 Actual photograph confiscated as evidence.

 — 1986, photographer: Mary Thomas, missing since June 13th, 1986.

-These additions effectively transformed the photographs into a work of fiction.
+These additions transformed the images into a narrative.
 Subsequent posters expanded upon the character, adding their own visual or textual contributions.

 Knudsen was inspired to create the Slender Man primarily by Zack Parsons' "That Insidious Beast", Stephen King's The Mist, reports of shadow people, Mothman and the Mad Gasser of Mattoon.
 Other inspirations for the character were the Tall Man from the 1979 film Phantasm, H. P. Lovecraft, the surrealist work of William S. Burroughs, and the survival horror video games Silent Hill and Resident Evil.
 Knudsen's intention was "to formulate something whose motivations can barely be comprehended, and [which caused] unease and terror in a general population".
 Other pre-existing fictional or legendary creatures which are similar to the Slender Man include: the Gentlemen, black-suited, pale, bald demons from the Buffy the Vampire Slayer episode "Hush"; men in black, many accounts of which grant them an uncanny appearance with an unnatural walk and "oriental" features; and The Question, a DC Comics superhero with a blank face, whose secret identity is "Victor Sage", a name similar to Knudsen's alias "Victor Surge".

 In her book, Folklore, Horror Stories, and the Slender Man: The Development of an Internet Mythology, Professor Shira Chess of the University of Georgia connected the Slender Man to ancient folklore about fairies.
-Like fairies, the Slender Man is otherworldly, with motives that are often difficult to grasp; like fairies, his appearance is vague and often shifts to reflect what the viewer wants or fears to see, and, like fairies, the Slender Man lives in the woods and wild places and kidnaps children.
+Like fairies, the Slender Man is otherworldly, with motives that are often difficult to grasp; like fairies, his appearance is vague and often shifts to reflect what the viewer wants or fears to see, and, like fairies, the Slender Man lives in the woods and kidnaps children.

 Development (2009–2013)

-The Slender Man soon went viral, spawning numerous works of fanart, cosplay, and online fiction known as "creepypasta"—horror stories told in short snatches of easily copyable text that spread from site to site.
+Slender Man soon went viral, spawning numerous works of fanart, cosplay, and online fiction known as "creepypasta"—horror stories told in short snatches of easily copyable text that spread from site to site.
 Divorced from its original creator, the Slender Man became the subject of myriad stories by multiple authors within an overarching mythos.
 Many aspects of the Slender Man mythos first appeared on the original Something Awful thread.
-One of the earliest additions was added by a forum user named "Thoreau-Up", who created a folklore story set in 16th-century Germany involving a character called Der Großman, which was, the writer implied, an early reference to the Slender Man.
+One of the earliest additions was added by a forum user named "Thoreau-Up", who created a folklore story set in 16th-century Germany involving a character called Der Großman, which was implied by the writer to be an early reference to the Slender Man.